 - Find an immigration attorney.
 You should be able to trust your attorney and always carry your attorney’s information with you.

-- Do not use a public notary to obtain legal advice.
+- Avoid fraud.
+Do not use a public notary to obtain legal advice.
 In the U.S., notaries are not attorneys and must not offer legal help.

 For a more in-depth guide on creating a comprehensive family plan, read A Comprehensive Guide to Immigration Family Planning.
 This resource provides detailed steps and considerations to build a robust family plan.